octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/README.md

 # ESP07_Growatt_SPF_3500-5000_ES_Monitor
 This project provides Platform.io code for building custom firmware for the WiFi-F module included with the Growatt SPF 3500-5000 ES off-grid inverters.
-It collects all available metrics through the MODBUS interface and sends them to InfluxDB, which can then be displayed in Grafana.
+It collects all available metrics through the MODBUS interface and sends them to InfluxDB or MQTT.

 [Otti's project](https://github.com/otti/Growatt_ShineWiFi-S) provided some inspiration, however the newer generation Wifi-F module can be a challenge to interface with.
 Many serial adaptors (including the popular FTDI and CH340) will fail to communicate with the ESP8266 when plugged directly into the TX/RX pin headers on the PCB.
 There are two options for overcoming this issue: